-• Gum recession or gingival recession is a process in which soft tissues pull back from the teeth.
+• Gum recession, or gingival recession, is a process in which the soft tissues pull back from the teeth.
 Gum recession exposes more of the dentition.

 • Receding gums make the mouth more susceptible to diseases such as gum disease and can be painful.
 Genetics, oral hygiene, tobacco use, teeth grinding or clenching, aggressive brushing, and gum disease are all causes of this condition.

-• Treatment of gum recession depends on the stage of progression of the problem.
-It may include a thorough cleaning, medication or surgery.
+• Treatment of gum recession depends on the stage of progression.
+It may include a thorough cleaning, medication, or surgery.

 • Need urgent help with receding gums?
-Find an emergency dentist near you.
+Find a dentist open nearby with Authority Dental.

 Have your teeth become too sensitive near the gum line?
 Here's everything you need to know.